Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Conclusion

 \section{Conclusion}

-This work has proposed a robust estimation in classical and Bayesian frameworks under step-stress accelerated life testing experiment with cumulative risk model where lifetime of one-shot device units comes from a standard Lehman family of distributions.
-An intensive simulation study has demonstrated robustness of minimum density power divergence estimation (MDPDE) and robust Bayes estimation (RBE) over conventional maximum likelihood estimation (MLE) and Bayes estimation (BE).
-The asymptotic property of MDPDE is discussed, and an iteration-free method to find optimal tuning parameter is suggested.
-Robust testing of hypotheses exploiting the Bayes factor has also been conducted.
-Further, influence function to measure robustness analytically has been derived.
-Finally, a data analysis has been conducted to establish utility of the theoretical results developed in this work.
+The present study has incorporated the cumulative risk model to determine the lifetime prognosis of the nondestructive one-shot device (NOSD) under a step-stress accelerated life testing experiment where the lifetime of NOSD comes from a standard Lehman family of distributions.
+The robust estimation procedure has been developed in the Bayesian framework, where the robustified posterior involved an exponential form of maximiser equation based on density power divergence.
+The Hamiltonian Monte Carlo algorithm is employed for the Bayes estimation.
+An intensive simulation study demonstrated the robustness of the minimum density power divergence and robust Bayes estimator over the conventional maximum likelihood estimator and Bayes estimator as the bias of robust estimators came out to be less than the conventional ones.
+Further, robust testing of hypotheses is conducted by exploiting the Bayes factor, and the influence function is derived to assess the robustness of the estimators analytically.
+Finally, a data analysis has been conducted to establish the utility of the theoretical results developed in this work.

 This work can be extended to the non-parametric approach for inferential analysis.
 The step-stress model can be reanalysed under a competing risk set-up.
 The missing cause of failure analysis can also be conducted.
-Efforts in this direction are in the pipeline and we will report these findings soon.
+Efforts in this direction are in the pipeline, and we will report these findings soon.